MysteryPancake/Houdini-VBD/README.md

 > `float3 accel = (body->velocity - body->prevVelocity) / dt;`
 >
 > If we switched the order as suggested, then this acceleration would always be zero, and the adaptive warmstart would not help.

+### General design concerns

+Hi Chris, I've been looking through [the code for AVBD 2D](https://github.com/savant117/avbd-demo2d) and want to ask about the design.
+The way it's implemented seems strange, with many differences to the original paper.
+For example I was expecting cubes to be implemented as 4 points connected by hard constraints, but instead they're represented as a unique class of object (rigid).

+To me it reads more like a [rigid body solver](https://youtu.be/zpn49cadAnE?si=g4CsGfIuSV3zV6QU) with ideas from VBD on top.
+For example the loop of the solver goes over rigid bodies.
+This differs from the AVBD paper, which loops over each point.
+The code for springs also includes rotation, which is more a rigid body concept.

+I'm wondering how this applies to a cloth sim for example.
+Would you create a rigid body for each vertex of the cloth?
+In this case, what role does the rotation have?

+> No response yet :(